-- (1) "Broker" means a person engaged in the marketing, offering, or contracting for wholesale distribution and sale of a drug into, within, or out of Oregon and who does not take physical possession of the - (2) "Closed Door Pharmacy" means a pharmacy that provides pharmaceutical services to a defined and exclusive group of patients and is not open for dispensing to the general patient population and cannot be registered as a wholesale distributor. - (3) "Co-Manufacturing Partner" means a pharmaceutical manufacturer that has entered into an agreement with another pharmaceutical manufacturer to engage in a business activity or occupation related to the manufacture or distribution of a prescription drug - (4) "Drug": In this division of rules, the term "drug" shall mean any drug and any prescription device as these terms are defined in ORS 689.005 - (5) "Manufacturer" means any person, including a manufacturer's co-manufacturing partner, that is engaged in the manufacture of a drug, is responsible or otherwise accountable to the FDA for the manufacture of the drug, or is the private label manufacturer or distributor of product bearing its NDC number that is intended for sale, distribution, dispensing or administration in Oregon, and who holds one or more of the following registrations or licenses with the FDA: - (a) A New Drug Application number (NDA); - (b) An Abbreviated New Drug application number (ANDA); - (c) A Labeler Code number (LC) or National Drug Code Number (NDC); - (d) An FDA Central File Number (CFN): - (e) An FDA Establishment Identifier number (FEI); - (f) A Biologic License Application (BLA). - (6) "Manufacture" means the preparation, propagation, compounding, or processing of a drug or device intended for human or animal use.
+- (1) "Broker" means a person engaged in the marketing, offering, or contracting for wholesale distribution and sale of a drug into, within, or out of Oregon and who does not take physical possession of the - (2) "Closed Door Pharmacy" means a pharmacy that provides pharmaceutical services to a defined and exclusive group of patients

+- (3) "Co-Manufacturing Partner" means a pharmaceutical manufacturer that has entered into an agreement with another pharmaceutical manufacturer to engage in a business activity or occupation related to the manufacture or distribution of a prescription drug. - (4) "Drug": In this division of rules, the term "drug" shall mean any drug and any prescription device as these terms are defined in ORS 689.005 - (5) "Manufacturer" means any person, including a manufacturer's co-manufacturing partner, that is engaged in the manufacture of a drug, is responsible or otherwise accountable to the FDA for the manufacture of the drug, or is the private label manufacturer or distributor of product bearing its NDC number that is intended for sale, distribution, dispensing or administration in Oregon, and who holds one or more of the following registrations or licenses with the FDA: - (a) A New Drug Application number (NDA); - (b) An Abbreviated New Drug application number (ANDA); - (c) A Labeler Code number (LC) or National Drug Code Number (NDC); - (d) An FDA Central File Number (CFN); - (e) An FDA Establishment Identifier number (FEI); - (f) A Biologic License Application (BLA). - (6) "Manufacture" means the preparation, propagation, compounding, or processing of a drug or device intended for human or animal use.
 Manufacture includes repackaging or otherwise changing the container, wrapper, or labeling of any drug package in furtherance of the distribution of the drug from the original place of manufacture to the person who makes final delivery or sale to the ultimate consumer or user, except when the process is part of a shared pharmacy service agreement as defined in OAR 855-006-0005. - (7) "Person" means individual, corporation, partnership, association, joint-stock company, business trust or unincorporated organization.

-Hist.: BP 2-2009(Temp), f.
+Stats.
+Implemented: ORS 689.155 Hist.: BP 2-2009(Temp), f.
 6-22-09, cert. ef.
 6-26-09 thru 12-23-09; BP 5-2009, f.